yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

 ## A. Overview

 Figure 3.1 shows the overview of the system structure of our device.
 The device has two kinds of inputs: vision input by the PC camera and sound input by the Respeaker module, which are respectively sampled for human detection and sound source localization.
 For the sound source localization part, the sound signal is first sampled by the 4-microphone array of the Respeaker module, then the microphone data is transmitted to Raspberry Pi Zero, where the data is analyzed and the direction of the sound is obtained and finally goes to the central controller (PC) through serial communication.
 On the other hand, the PC will also process the vision data collected by its camera and conduct human detection.
-Finally, the result of the fusion of vision and voice localization will be presented by the PC in real-time.
+Finally, the result of the fusion of human and voice localization will be presented by the PC in real-time.

 <center>
     <img style="border-radius: 0.3125em;